(Click here for a complete CV)

 Vilas Life Cycle Award, UW-Madison, 2015

-Anonymous Fund Institutional Grant for “Gendering and Queering the African Diaspora”; Speaker Series, UW- Madison, 2013
+Anonymous Fund Institutional Grant, “Gendering and Queering the African Diaspora” Speaker Series, UW- Madison, 2013

 Race, Ethnicity, and Indigeneity Sabbatical Fellowship, Institute for Research in the Humanities, UW-Madison, 2013